tuzmusic/fares-you-can-use-rails/spec.md

   - Deals/Destination Airports
 - [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
   - User.preferences.vacations.first.name
-- [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+- [x] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
+  - Preference.name
+  - Deal.headline, description (TODO: links.count > 0, origins/destinations)
 - [x] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
   - Deal.from_airports
 - [x] Include signup (how e.g. Devise)